The Corbomite Maneuver: Plot

-Though recognizing this may be a trap, Kirk, McCoy, and Bailey form a boarding party to render assistance.
-They beam over and discover that the "Balok" on their monitor was an effigy (creature design by Wah Chang).
-The real Balok, looking like a hyperintelligent human child, enthusiastically welcomes them aboard.
-He explains that he was merely testing the Enterprise and its crew to discover their true intentions.
-As Kirk and company relax, Balok expresses a desire to learn more about humans and their culture, and suggests they allow a member of their crew to remain on his ship as an emissary of the Federation.
-Bailey happily volunteers, and Balok gives them a tour of his ship.
+Kirk, McCoy, and Bailey form a boarding party to render assistance, leaving Spock on the Enterprise as a safeguard.
+They beam over, discovering that the "Balok" on their monitor was an effigy.
+The real Balok, looking like a hyperintelligent human child, welcomes them aboard.
+He was testing the Enterprise and its crew to discover their intentions.
+Balok expresses a desire to learn more about human culture, and suggests allowing a member of their crew to remain on his ship as an emissary of the Federation.
+Bailey volunteers, and Balok gives the officers a tour of his ship.

 Production

 The episode was the first episode of the regular series to be produced, after the two pilots, "The Cage" and "Where No Man Has Gone Before", which had been made in 1964 and 1965.
 It was shot at a different stage, in Hollywood.
-Sets were transferred from Desilu's Culver City location, where later in the series a new engine room set would be constructed for a following episode ("The Enemy Within" production 005).
+Sets were transferred from Desilu's Culver City location, where later in the series a new engine room set would be constructed for a following episode ("The Enemy Within", production 005).
 Shooting started on May 24, 1966.
-The episode was held back until November due to the amount of special effects scenes that were not completed, becoming the 10th episode to be broadcast.
+The episode was held back until November due to the number of special effects scenes that were not completed, becoming the 10th episode to be broadcast.
 NBC preferred planet-based stories which were ready to air before "The Corbomite Maneuver" because the miniature footage was not completed or ready when the series premiered.